 Recommended by Greta of Greta’s Travels

-If you’re looking for the best places to visit in Central Italy, you have to add Pisa to your bucket list.
-Located in Tuscany, this Italian city is home to many interesting attractions.
+If you’re looking for the best places to visit in Central Italy, add Pisa to your bucket list.
+Located in Tuscany, this Italian city is home to many exciting attractions.

 Leaning Tower of Pisa